 Feed Your Muscles to Promote Healthy Healing

-The old saying, “You are what you eat,” does not only apply when you’re looking to shed a few pounds.
-Fueling your body properly is an important part of how your muscles recover after a vigorous workout or injury.
-To promote peak muscle performance and improve the body’s natural healing process, it may be helpful to evaluate your diet to ensure you are consuming healthy foods while reducing or eliminating unhealthy ones.
+The old saying, “You are what you eat,” doesn’t only apply when you’re looking to shed a few pounds.
+How you fuel your body is also important to how your muscles respond and recover after a vigorous workout or injury.
+To promote peak muscle performance and improve the body’s healing process, it may be helpful to evaluate your diet so you’re consuming healthy nutrients and reducing/eliminating unhealthy options.

 Healthy Foods May Promote Healthy Healing

-According to the Associated Bodywork & Massage Professionals (ABMP), inflammation causes pain and swelling in your body when your immune system begins the process of healing a wounded or stressed area.
+According to the Associated Bodywork & Massage Professionals (ABMP), inflammation can cause pain and swelling in your body and muscles when your immune system begins the process of healing a wounded or stressed area in your body.
 To help minimize the effects of inflammation and promote healthy healing, the ABMP suggests making simple changes in your diet by adding the following foods into your nutrition routine.

 - Cold-Water Fish